 - 101. Introduction to Criminal Justice (3).
 Survey of the agencies and processes involved in the Criminal Justice System: the police, the prosecutor, the public defender, the courts, and corrections. - 201.
 Criminal Law (3).
 Prerequisite: CJ 101.
 Analysis of the origin and sources of criminal law as well as definition of parties to crimes and affirmative defenses.
 Discussion of specific crimes of common law and in-state and national statutes. - 300.
 Theories of Crime Causation (3).
 An examination of biological, psychological, sociological, political and economic theories of crime causation. - 302.
 Research Methods (3).
 Prerequisite: CJ 101.
 An introduction to the theory, design, collection, and analysis of data in criminal justice research. - 325.
 Criminal Courts (3).
 Prerequisite: CJ 101.
-An analysis of the roles of the Criminal Courts in their interactions with the other major participants in the Criminal Justice System; Court structure and functions; selected critical cases and key issues, such as sentencing and plea bargaining.
+An analysis of the roles of the Criminal Courts in their interactions with the other major participants in the Criminal Justice System; court structure and functions; selected critical cases and key issues, such as sentencing and plea bargaining.

-Courses That May Count As Requirements or Electives Toward Any One Concentration or Minor:
+Courses That May Count as Requirements or Electives Toward Any One Concentration or Minor:

 - 200. Introduction to Corrections (3).
 Prerequisite: CJ 101.
 Philosophical foundations of punishments, historical developments in American penology.
 Corrections in contemporary America. - 202.
 Introduction to Law Enforcement (3).
 Prerequisite: CJ 101.
-The development of contemporary American Police.
+The development of contemporary American police.
 Law enforcement role, philosophy, values, culture, discretion, organizational control, accountability, corruption, misconduct, police-community relations, and future trends. - 205.
 Legal Research and Records (3) Prerequisite: CJ 101.
-Study of essential legal research skills and knowledge about acquiring legal information from the statutes, case-law books, legal records, on-line data retrieval services and other legal resources, and essential content of key reports and documents currently used in the courts. - 303.
-Introduction to Security and Loss Prevention (3).
-Prerequisite: CJ 101.
-A study of the private industry, including origins, administration, personnel, physical aspects, loss prevention, variations in security systems, and career opportunities. - 304.
+Study of essential legal research skills and knowledge about acquiring legal information from the statutes, case-law books, legal records, on-line data retrieval services and other legal resources, and essential content of key reports and documents currently used in the courts. - 304.
 Introduction to Forensic Investigations (3).
 Prerequisite: CJ 101.
 Introduction to the development of Forensic Investigations and its contribution to the Criminal Justice System and the applications of the scientific discipline to the examination and analysis of physical evidence. - 310.
 Criminal Behavior and Rehabilitation Strategies (3).
 Prerequisite: CJ 200.
 A study of criminal behavior from a psychological perspective with correctional rehabilitation programs and strategies serving as the focus.
 The effectiveness of various correctional institutions and their programs and strategies will also be examined. - 311.
 Correctional Techniques (3).
 Prerequisite: CJ 200.
 An introduction to correctional strategies and the theories on which they are based.
 Among the topics discussed are counseling, psychotherapy and psychoanalysis, humanistic psychology, learning theory, and behavior modification.
 This course will also provide an in-depth examination of both assessment and counseling strategy effectiveness with offender populations. - 315.
 Community Based Corrections (3).
 Prerequisite: CJ 200.
 A survey of non-institutional correctional programs focusing on alternatives to incarceration in community settings.
 Programs reviewed include prerelease, parole, halfway houses, restitution centers, probations, and community correctional centers. - 322.
 Juvenile Agencies (3).
 Prerequisite: CJ 200 or CJ 205.
 Examination of the historical aspects of the juvenile justice system with emphasis on juvenile rights in the present juvenile court system and pretrial techniques. - 352.
 Evidence (3).
 Prerequisite: CJ 325.
 Analysis of the rules of evidence, their origins, and types.
 Constitutional limitations upon their use, methods of safeguarding their value.
-The trial and techniques for testifying.
+The trial and techniques for testifying. - 353.
+Correctional Law (3).
+Prerequisite: CJ 200 or CJ 205.
+Legal problems of the convicted from conviction to release; presentence investigation, sentencing, civil rights loss and restoration, and other legal problems confronting the convicted.

-\Select from these courses: EH 201, 202, 203, 204, 219, 220, 231, or 232.
+^{}Select from these courses: EH 201, 202, 203, 204, 219, 220, 231, or 232.